bittricky/auto-loan-calculator/README.md

   - Interactive charts using Chart.js
   - Breakdown of principal, interest, and fees

+- **Export to CSV**:
+  - Export the amortization schedule based on the auto loan calculation to a CSV file

 ## Technical Stack

 - **Frontend Framework**: Vue 3 with Composition API